Blog/Quality Assurance

 Analytics tool on the screen of the computer

-As QA engineers, when thinking of user telemetry monitoring or user data analysis, we often assume that this would be a job for Software developers and IT administrators, right?
-Well, user data analysis can also be super useful when planning quite important work for the QA team.
 For example, what devices or OS versions QA engineers should test on?
 What scenarios have the highest priority?
-How to know why there is a sudden change in user behavior that might lead to an issue in product quality?
+How do you know why there is a sudden change in user behavior that might lead to an issue in product quality?
 All of this and more can be answered by user data analysis.

 This information would be useful when planning on what devices the software should be tested on.
 You should be able to check what device models, OS versions, and browser versions were used.